“TURNING IDEAS INTO REALITY, IT´S LIKE A DREAM COME TRUE.”

 Now the photographer and cameramen want good pictures.
 And of course Sir Paul, who has enjoyed more than 50 years of success in the catwalk business, knows what is needed in the studio – and seems to enjoy the show.
 He starts goofing around for the camera with his new toy; he takes the charging cable out of the boot and acts like it’s a skipping rope; he sprawls across the back seats, sticking his legs out the window.

 It is a typical Paul Smith number: bright, warm, casual.
 And above all, authentic.
 The man lives and breathes his brand.
 And part of this is also a moment of surprise.
 So, true to form, he whips out a blue, slightly washed out shirt.
 The story behind it?
 It is exactly what he wore in 1996 when he designed the original car for the Mini Paul Smith Edition at the MINI plant in Oxford.
 When the engineers asked which colour the car should be painted, the fashion designer showed them his shirt: exactly this colour – and proceeded to cut a scrap of fabric from the hem for reference.
-26 years later, the man holds his holey shirt up to the blue of the car and grins.
+A little more than two decades later, the man holds his holey shirt up to the blue of the car and grins.
 It’s a picture for the MINI history books!

 Back to the beginning: That stays, this goes.

 Work on the Recharged model also began with a meeting in Cowley, Oxford.
-Flashback: On an icy day in December 2021, Paul Smith meets with a technical team to brainstorm.
+Flashback: on an icy day in December 2021, Paul Smith meets with a technical team to brainstorm.
 Smith pulls a piece of paper with questions on it from his dark blue corduroy jacket.
 The most important one: Can this go?
 It becomes the guiding principle of the conversion.

 “It’s like when you move into your auntie’s flat, you don’t change everything around out of respect – but you modernise some bits,” says Smith while inspecting the classic.
 But in the end, the modernisation is more of a decluttering – after all, it is not only the drive that should be sustainable, but also the overall concept.
 So out with plastic, out with coverings and out with leather, and in with seat coverings made from recycled textiles and floor mats from recycled rubber.